Year in Review: Recapping Washington Redskins' 2017 Season

 It's been a stunning haul from a defensive back whose rookie year was stunted by injuries.
 More impressive than the numbers has been the way the former Virginia Tech star has stood up to some of the league's outstanding receivers.

-To emphasize how good Fuller has been, his head coach believes he should have made the Pro Bowl, per Brian McNally of the Richmond Times-Dispatch.
-It's next-to impossible to fault Gruden's thinking.
+To emphasize how good he has been, his head coach believes he should have made the Pro Bowl, per Brian McNally of the Richmond Times-Dispatch.
+It's next to impossible to fault Gruden's thinking.

 Disappointment: Terrelle Pryor Sr.

-Fast forward nearly 10 months later and Pryor hasn't just failed to live up to the terms of his contract.
+Fast forward nearly 10 months, and Pryor has failed to live up to the terms of his contract.
 He's come nowhere close to replacing the big-play potential the Redskins lost when DeSean Jackson walked through the exit door.

 There is no positive spin for numbers as meagre as 20 catches for 240 yards and just a single touchdown.
-Being benched and losing a good portion of the season to foot surgery merely sums up what has been a miserable year for Pryor.
+Being benched and losing a good portion of the season to foot surgery merely sums up what has been a miserable year for the wide receiver.